kaltura/KalturaGeneratedAPIClientsTypescript/README.md

 This library have **_zero dependencies_** at runtime and it can be used in any Javascript project.
 Those who are using Typescript will benefit even more.

- >Visit `kaltura-angular-client-demo repo` for [live demonstration](https://goo.gl/c02JX2) of an  application using this library.
+ >Visit our [live demonstration](https://goo.gl/c02JX2) for code snippets and common use cases.

 ## Installation